The conjugacy problem in groups of non-orientable 3-manifolds

-Applying this process while it's possible one finally obtains, if any, a $\s$-invariant essential sphere in $\N_1$ which does not intersect $\B_1$ nor $\B_2$.
+By applying this process as long as possible one finally obtains, if any, a $\s$-invariant essential sphere in $\N_1$ which does not intersect $\B_1$ nor $\B_2$.
 Cut $\N_1$ along this sphere, glue balls and then apply the same process to the manifolds obtained, while they do contain an essential sphere.
-According to the Kneser-Milnor theorem it will finally stop, leading us with the compact surface $\Sigma$ union of $\s$-invariant essential spheres in $\N$, whose image in $\M$ gives the compact surface $\Pi$ union of two-sided projective planes. \end{proof}
+According to the Kneser-Milnor Theorem it will finally stop, leading us with the compact surface $\Sigma$ consisting of $\s$-invariant essential spheres in $\N$, as described above. \end{proof}

 { \sl$\bullet$\ }